marcandreuf/java-katas/README.md

 # java-katas
 Exercises and practices with JAVA code.
-These are exercises from books, articles and learning ideas.
+These are exercises from books, articles and learning concepts.